madelinekabbott/Abbott_Hogan_Patient_Management/1_code/README1.txt

                                                       user: 3211 password: password123

 --Usage--
-Once installed, the Patient Management System provides an intuitive interface where healthcare providers can:
+Once installed, the Tutoring Management System provides an intuitive interface where healthcare providers can:
-1. Log in to view and manage patient records and appointments.
+1. Log in to view and manage student records and appointments.
-2. Access forms to create, edit, or delete patient records as needed.
+2. Access forms to create, edit, or delete student records as needed.
 3. Schedule, update, or cancel appointments within the system.